 This muesli makes a delicious and nutritious baby breakfast for your weaning tot.
 Soak for a few hours or overnight to give it a nice creamy texture.

 My berry and overnight oats recipe is quick and easy to put together the night before, and saves valuable time in the morning.
-Make it up in portion sizes for baby and family - you can find my portion pots here
+Make it up in portion sizes for baby and family

 This naturally sweet plum and ginger yoghurt recipe are perfect for the whole family, including your weaning baby.
 It is great as a delicious healthy breakfast or snack at home or on the go, and makes a great topping for muesli or homemade banana pancakes.